Davenchy/DEPI-project/devops/README.md

 docker compose --build up
 ```

-This will build the Jenkins and Gogs containers from `jenkins_dockerfile` and `gogs_dockerfile`, and start them.
+This will build the Jenkins, Prometheus and Gogs containers from `jenkins_dockerfile` and `gogs_dockerfile`, and start them.

 Once the services are running, set up the Jenkins pipeline and credentials following the [Jenkins Setup](docs/jenkins_setup.md).
 Then configure your Gogs repository and push your code to it following the [Gogs Setup](docs/gogs_setup.md).

+Before pushing your repo to Gogs, don't forget to add your hosts to `ansible/hosts` file also `prometheus/prometheus.yml` file into the targets list.

 ## Ports

 - **Jenkins Server:** 8080
 - **Gogs:** http: 3000, ssh: 8022
+- **Prometheus:** 9090
+- **Grafana:** 3001

 ## Jenkins Container